 Update Your Budget

 If you have a budget, update it with any changes.
 If you didn’t make a budget last year, create one as soon as you can.
 Your budget is one of the most important components for managing your finances.
-Build one on paper or use a budget software which should help you create one, and will link your bank accounts and credit cards.
-Make sure to review your budget at least once a month to make sure you are sticking to it.
-You should have a positive balance every 30 days.
-If your budget is in the red, adjust your spending categories to get it back in the black.
-Once you’ve created a budget you can stay on track with, you’ll be able to use any surplus money towards your goals, such as savings or debt payoff.
+Build one on paper or use budget software which should help you create one, and will link your bank accounts and credit cards.
+Try to review your budget at least once a month to make sure you are sticking to it.
+Once you’ve created a budget you can stay on track with, you’ll be able to use any surplus money toward your goals, such as savings or debt payoff.

 Reassess Your Goals

-One of the first steps in your financial checkup should be to evaluate your progress toward the goals you set last year.
+Your financial checkup should be a time for you to evaluate your progress toward the goals you set last year.
 Goals are checkpoints that allow you to measure your financial progress.
 Have you made progress on them in the last year?
-Did you fall short of achieving them and why?
+Did you fall short of achieving them and, if so, why?
 Have your goals changed?
 You should be making steady progress toward reaching your goals.
-If you aren’t, you may also need to alter your action plan to help you accomplish your goals.
+If you aren’t, you may also need to alter your action plan.
 It’s important to assess the impact of any changed circumstances in your life and your priorities.
 As your life changes, some goals may become more important than others, or some may need to be eliminated.
 If something has changed in your life, make adjustments based on your current situation.

 Reduce Your Debts

 Your total level of debt should be declining each year.
 If it isn’t, you need to figure out where the cracks are and make a plan to fix them.
 Look at what you are spending in detail.
 If it’s too much, adjust your budget accordingly.
-Additionally, depending on the type of debt you have you might want to look into your refinancing options.
-Whenever possible, consider taking a frugal option to spending.
+Additionally, depending on the type of debt you have, you might want to look into your refinancing options.
+Whenever possible, consider taking a frugal option instead of over-spending.

 Look Over Your Retirement